christophersbarrett/mulberry-wiki/Command-Line-Interface.md

 ### mulberry scaffold \<name\>
 Create the skeleton of an app in a directory with the provided name.
 The provided directory should not exist prior to running this command.

-### mulberry scaffold
+### mulberry generate
+This command does two things:

-If run without a `<name>` argument, this command must be run from inside a Mulberry project.
-It will create any pages that are defined in the `sitemap.yml` file but that do not exist in a project's `pages` directory.
+- Creates any pages that are defined in the `sitemap.yml` file but that do not exist in your project's `pages` directory.
+- Creates any custom components that are used in your templates, but that do not exist in your project's `javascript/components` directory.

 ### mulberry create page \<name\>
 Create a file at `pages/<pagename>.md` that contains the basic structure for defining a page.